minnesotanlp/scholawrite/index.md

 ### Payment

-Participants will receive a $20 Amazon giftcard.
+Each participant will receive a $20 Amazon giftcard.
 Only the participants themselves will receive this payment.
+Note that for a group of authors working on a single paper, each of them will receive this payment.

 ### Location